2023 Tuition & Fees

 Bar Exam Pass Rate

-In 2022, 594 students graduated from Harvard Law School.
+In 2023, 594 students graduated from Harvard Law School.
 Of them, 515 graduates employed where bar passage required and 14 got J.D.
 Advantage jobs.
 By employed status, 572 graduates employed as full-time and 2 employed as part-time status.
-Check more employment statistics at Harvard Law School employement summary page.

 Law Schools in Massachusetts